ericus20/todo-list/README.md

 ## Running on Docker (Assuming docker is installed)
 * in the directory where docker-compose.yml file resides, simply run the command - **docker-compose up**

+## Stop running application on Docker
+* in the directory where docker-compose.yml file resides, simply run the command - **docker-compose down**